 Certainly.
 The Nextbase Replay 3 software can be installed on PC or Mac and allows you to edit your Dash Cam footage.
 As well as being able to join videos together, there are options to trim videos, annotate frames and even add title screens, while key details such as Google Maps GPS location, date, time and even G-sensor information is provided.
 G-sensor data (sometimes referred to as an accelerometer) includes speed, acceleration, direction and braking.

 The price of a dash cam is primarily dependent on your preferences and requirements.
 The Nextbase dash cams range from as little $99 to $299.
 Don’t be tempted into buying an off-brand dash cam sold on the cheap at gas stations as they're likely to have insufficient video quality to capture the important details such as vehicle registration plates.

 If you’re on a budget, consider the Nextbase 212 Lite dash cam for only $99 or check out our Dash Cams page for our full range, allowing you to compare their features and find which model is the perfect fit for you.

 Yes, Dash Cameras record audio to compliment the video recordings, with many featuring built-in microphones and speakers.
 This will record audio in the vehicle when driving, which can be used to support evidence in the result of an incident.
 If you prefer, the audio recording can easily be muted or disabled on video recordings via the menu settings.

-If you're installing a Dash Cam via the supplied Car Power Cable in the box, then this is free of charge and can be done easily.
-There is the option to hardwire in the Dash Cam to the fuse box.
-If the Dash Cam is purchased via Halfords, they can hardwire and fit in the cam for £30, which includes the Hardwire Kit.
+If you’re installing a Dash Cam via the supplied Car Power Cable in the box, then this is free of charge and can be done easily.
+There is the option to hardwire the Dash Cam to the fuse box and for this you'll need a hardwire kit which can be purchased for $29.00